CCMS-UCSD/GNPSDocumentation/docs/nap.md

 ### 1. Structure view

-NAP attemps to re-rank the candidate structures provided by [MetFrag](http://c-ruttkies.github.io/MetFrag/) using the information provided by the molecular network.
+NAP attempts to re-rank the candidate structures provided by [MetFrag](http://c-ruttkies.github.io/MetFrag/) using the information provided by the molecular network.
 This first view shows the **S**tructures ranked by MetFrag and the ones re-ranked by NAP to allow the user to quickly inspect if the propagation improved the ranking:

 ![napviewer_structures](img/nap/napviewer_structure_view_mouse.png)